citrix-openstack/xenapi-in-the-cloud/README.md

 ## How Does it Work?

-The idea is to have a single script (to make it easy to deploy), that is able to convert an instance to a XenServer.
-Look at the [convert_node_to_xenserver.sh](convert_node_to_xenserver.sh) file, the main function implements the state machine.
+Look at the [convert_node_to_xenserver.sh](convert_node_to_xenserver.sh) file, the main function implements a state machine, that's executed by both Ubuntu and XenServer's dom0.